James O'Higgins Norman: Public life

 He is a former Catholic priest who supported victims and gave evidence to the commission into clerical abuse in the Archdiocese of Dublin.

 As an academic at DCU he has contributed to education debates and has been consulted by the media as a spokesperson on educational and social issues.

 O'Higgins Norman has served with a number of school boards and voluntary organisations in the Dublin area.
 In 1986, he was awarded the Father Phelim McCabe Perpetual Endeavour Award for volunteering with local community services.
 In 1997, he was nominated by Archbishop Desmond Connell to the board of management of Jobstown Community College where he served as chairperson until 2004.
 He was later nominated by the Edmund Rice Schools Trust (ERST) to the board of management of St. Vincent's CBS, Glasnevin, (2009-2012).
 He was also chairperson of Schools Across Borders (2010-2012), an Irish Aid funded NGO promoting better relations between young people in areas of conflict.
 From 2008 to 2014 he was a member of the board of Clans of Ireland and in 2009 became its vice chairperson.
 In 2010 he was appointed to the Venerable Order of St. John and in 2012 he was appointed an honorary president of St. John Ambulance Castleknock Combined Division in Dublin.

+He is reputed to be a descendant of the independence leader Bernardo O'Higgins, regarded as the father of the Chilean nation.
+In that capacity, he has represented the O'Higgins family before the Chilean Embassy in Dublin.

 Honours and awards

-O'Higgins Norman has received a number of awards:
+O'Higgins Norman has received several awards: